adam2-alt/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+## Project Overview

+This project analyzes US bikeshare data for three cities.
+The user can filter by city, month, and day of week to see statistics about travel times, stations, and users.